DominikSzabo1/MELTRONIC/README.md

 library(stringr)
 ```
 Software was developed and tested using data.table package version 1.12.0, dplyr package version 0.7.8, argparser package version 0.7.1 and stringr package version 1.4.1.
+No non-standard hardware is required for execution of the scripts.

 ### Available command line applications:
 - matrix_wide_to_long.R: